The following guide outlines the methodology used in Portland’s various price assessments, listed by Toolkit.

 FAME

-Portland’s Renewables FAME0 and Renewables FAME-10 prices are calculated in accordance with Portland’s Wholesale methodology.
+Portland’s Renewables FAME0, Renewables FAME-10 and Renewables UCOME prices are calculated in accordance with Portland’s Wholesale methodology.

 Propane